 Regarding time limit, trademarks registered in China have a term of protection of 10 consecutive years from the time of filing.
 Registration renewal documents must be submitted within 6 months before the expiration date of protection.
 The above period can be extended for another 6 months with an additional fee due to late renewal.
 If not done within this extension period, the trademark will be invalidated.

-Spatically, trademark protection registered in CNIPA arises only throughout mainland China, excluding the territories of Hong Kong, Macau and Taiwan.
+In terms of space, the protection of trademarks registered at CNIPA only arises throughout the territory of mainland China, excluding the territories of Hong Kong, Macau and Taiwan.

 Clients can refer to Viet An Law Firm’s services on trademark registration in some countries as follows: